Campus North Terrace Campus

 *This course will be offered for the last time in 2014 and is being replaced by MDIA 3330 Overseas Intensive Courses.

 Students may study one of the following intensive courses to receive 3 units of Advanced Level Media credit.
 The courses are offered as part of the Australian Institute for Mobility (AIM) Overseas program, and are taught in intensive mode (3-4 weeks in duration) in English.
-Contact the Faculty of Humanities and Social Sciences Office for further information:
+Contact the Faculty of Arts Office for further information:

 Please note that not all courses are available in every year